 Select Page

-In March 1993, almost 30 years ago, the WHO published the last EHC monograph on radiofrequency radiation.
-This was the last monograph on the issue by the WHO EMF Project.
+In March 1993, over 30 years ago, the World Health Organization EMF Project published the last EHC monograph on wireless radio-frequency (RF) radiation.
+To repeat, the 1993 monograph is the most recent monograph on the health risks of wireless RF by the WHO EMF Project as detailed on the WHO website.

 • Among all the considered endpoints, the meta-analyses of animal studies provided evidence of adverse effects of RF-EMF exposure in all cases but the rate of infertile males and the size of the sired litters.
 The assessment of certainty according to the GRADE methodology assigned a moderate certainty to the reduction of pregnancy rate and to the evidence of no-effect on litter size, a low certainty to the reduction of sperm count, and a very low certainty to all the other meta-analysis results.
 Studies on human sperm exposed in vitro indicated a small detrimental effect of RF-EMF exposure on vitality and no-effect on DNA/chromatin alterations.
 According to GRADE, a very low certainty was attributed to these results.
 The few studies that used EMP exposure did not show effects on the outcomes.
 A low to very low certainty was attributed to these results.